Responsibilities for the economy, society and environment

 - Race to Zero: With its membership in the NZBA, the LLB Group is also part of the Race to Zero campaign – an initiative launched by the United Nations.
 The campaign brings together state and non-state actors from more than 90 nations.
 They recognise the importance and the urgency of working towards a decarbonised economy in order to create a healthier, safer, cleaner and more resilient world for future generations.

-- Principles for Responsible Banking: We also became a signatory to the United Nations Principles for Responsible Banking (PRB) in the reporting year.
+- Principles for Responsible Banking: In 2021, we also became a signatory to the United Nations Principles for Responsible Banking (PRB).
 The PRB is an initiative for responsible banking and provides a single framework for a sustainable banking industry.
 It was developed as part of an innovative partnership between banks around the world and the Finance Initiative of the United Nations Environment Programme.

 - The Climate Pledge: The Climate Pledge is a voluntary commitment to implement the Paris climate agreement ten years earlier and be CO2 neutral by 2040.
 The LLB Group has been an official partner since March 2022.